scrooch-project/Scrooch3-Template/README.md

 # 🧰 Getting Started with Scrooch 3

 Welcome to the **Scrooch 3 Modding Framework**!
-This guide will help you set up and customize your own Scratch mod powered by Scrooch.
+This guide will help you set up and customise your Scratch mod powered by Scrooch.

 ---